OCA/commission/sale_commission/readme/CONFIGURE.rst

    * **Invoice Based**: Commissions are settled when the invoice is issued.
    * **Payment Based**: Commissions are settled when the invoice is paid.
+   * **Payment Amount Based** : Commissions are settled even when invoice is not fully paid.
+It allows to settle partial commissions, proportionally to payment received.

 For adding new agents: